aeveltstra/haskell-web-app-example/README.md

 WARP and WAI by themselves don't use a lot of dependencies.
 But WAI-Extra does.
 It's a pretty necessary addition for things like delivering GZipped content, logging, and JSON handling.

 Feel free to copy the source and use it to your benefit.

+To compile and install all the dependencies needed for this application (which is a LOT), make sure to:
+- install haskell and cabal using ghcup;
+- run: cabal install